akkadotnet/akka.net/docs/articles/actors/receive-actor-api.md

 ## Become/Unbecome
 ### Upgrade
-Akka supports hotswapping the Actor’s message loop (e.g. its implementation) at runtime.
+Akka supports hot-swapping the Actor’s message loop (e.g. its implementation) at runtime.
 Use the `Context.Become` method from within the Actor.
-The hotswapped code is kept in a `Stack` which can be pushed (replacing or adding at the top) and popped.
+The hot-swapped code is kept in a `Stack` which can be pushed (replacing or adding at the top) and popped.

 > [!WARNING]
 > Please note that the actor will revert to its original behavior when restarted by its Supervisor.

-To hotswap the Actor using `Context.Become`:
+To hot-swap the Actor using `Context.Become`:

 ```csharp
 public class HotSwapActor : ReceiveActor